 At our Board of Directors meeting on August 27, we began a creative fundraising brainstorming session, which generated the idea for a “compost bucket challenge,” in the same vein as the recent (and incredibly successful) Ice Bucket Challenge … read more

 Tuesday, Sep 2, 2014

 Happiness is being grateful for the people around you.Come join SEEDS as we show you how grateful we are for our past, present and future volunteers.
 Not a volunteer yet?
 That’s okay – we’re inviting everyone to help us … read more

 During the last heavy rainstorm, our green roof structure in the DIG market garden started leaning over to the point of it being quite dangerous.
 It is leaning and sinking and some of the 4×4 posts are splitting.… read more

 Thursday, Jul 31, 2014

 Summer camp at SEEDS was a 5 week amazing, hectic and all consuming experience.
-While I had prior experience working in after schools and summer camps, none of them hold a candle to the intensity and passion I … read more
+While I had prior experience working in after schools and summer camps, none of them hold a candle to … read more

 Tuesday, Jul 29, 2014

 Since 1994 SEEDS has worked hard, creatively and with laughter to build the soil of Durham so to speak with more gardens and healthy food.
 In 2014, we … read more